War, What Is It Good For? Absolutely Nothing! Protest Art Story (+18)

 In showing the awful inhumanity of war, Picasso’s work provided inspiration to the modern human rights movement, and the work has gained a monumental status as an anti-war symbol.

-However, our protest art story does not end on that classic punchline.
+However, our protest art story does not end with that classic punchline.
 Guernica continued to play a part in protest art years almost 40 years later.

 As it happens (and as I suspect Shafrazi knew himself), Guernica was covered in heavy varnish and the graffiti did no damage at all.
 However, his protest made headlines across the world.